jensaly/obs_ptr/README.md

 # Memory observer pattern through self-nulling smart pointer

 This library introduces a smart pointer, obs_ptr.
-It is a hybrid owning and non-owning pointer to an object that inherits the IMemObservee-interface.
+It is a hybrid owning and non-owning pointer to an object that inherits the IObserved-interface.

-When the object is deallocated, its the IMemObservee destructor is called, which subsequently unsets all the obs_ptrs to the object.
+When the object is deallocated, its the IObserved destructor is called, which subsequently unsets all the obs_ptrs to the object.

 If used in full, it ensures no dangling pointers are present automatically.